-Retreats are a direct invitation to self-discovery.
-They are for those who have a deep inner calling to realise their own true nature and an opportunity to deepen into Being consciousness.
-They are for sincere seekers of truth.
+Retreats are a direct invitation to self-discovery and are for those who have a deep inner calling to realise their own true nature.
+They are an opportunity to establish more deeply in our true nature without day-to-day distractions.

 'My only wish when holding meetings is to be empty enough, still enough, and present enough to be able to truly hear you.
 And in truly hearing you may we together discover the silent presence within which is the source of all refuge, knowledge, and wisdom.
 Then there is no teacher, no student, and no teaching.
 Nothing remains other than which is naturally arising in this moment, and the unchanging Presence which effortlessly witnesses it all'